hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 `IMap` provides many additional features such as:

-* Eviction - expiring items automatically after a _time-to-live_ (TTL) period, or based on other heuristics (such as number of items)
+* Eviction - expiring items automatically after a _time-to-live_ (TTL) period, or based on other heuristics (such as number of items or total memory usage)
 * `MapStore` and `MapLoder`, for implementing _read-through_ and _write-through_ and _write-behind_ caching patterns.
 * `MapListener` for observing updates to map from a client application